equinox-fund/vesting-contract/README.md

 ## Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

+## Security
+This new contract is not officially audited and verified; however, we considered taking best security practices and used vetted libs like openzeppelin whenever possible.
+We tested our smart contract using the most actively developed related tools, namely Mythril and Slither, which reported zero security issues.

+please contact security [at] equinox.fund if you believe you've found a security vulnerability.